HL7/cgm/input/pagecontent/index.md

 1. **Client-Controlled Deduplication With Conditional Create**
    - Clients MAY include `ifNoneExist` elements in Bundle.entry.request
-   - Servers SHOULD honor these conditional create requests when present
+   - Servers SHOULD support conditional create requests
    - Servers SHOULD persist client-supplied identifiers to support this pattern
    - Example of Bundle.entry.request.ifNoneExists: `Observation?identifier=https://client.example.org|123`
+   - When supporting conditional creates, servers:
+     - SHALL document which search parameters can be used
+     - SHALL document how client-supplied identifiers are handled
-   - When honoring conditional creates, servers SHALL respond according to the [FHIR Conditional Create](https://hl7.org/fhir/http.html#ccreate) specification:
+     - SHALL respond according to the [FHIR Conditional Create](https://hl7.org/fhir/http.html#ccreate) specification:
        - 201 (Created) if the resource was created
        - 200 (OK) if there was one match that prevented creation, with location header populated
        - 412 (Precondition Failed) if multiple matches were found
-   - In the transaction-response Bundle, servers SHALL remove any Bundle.entry.request.ifNoneExists elements for entries that were not processed as conditional requests

 2. **Server-Side Deduplication**
    - Servers MAY implement additional deduplication logic
    - When duplicates are detected, servers SHOULD either:
      - Return a 200 OK status indicating the submission was processed but not stored
      - Return a 201 Created status with a location header pointing to the existing resource
-   - Servers SHALL document their deduplication strategy, including any support for client-supplied identifiers and conditional creates.
+   - Servers SHALL document their deduplication strategy in their developer documentation

 ### CGM Data Submission: Standing Orders